-Please be aware that there are additional house rules you will need to follow, for your comfort and safety as well as that of the otherpeople you're sharing space with.
-These may concern how far in advance you need to inform your host that you will be missing a meal or away for the weekend; suitable times for coming home in the evening and noise guidelines; and so on.
+Please be aware that there are additional house rules you will need to follow, for your comfort and safety as well as that of the children and other volunteers.
+These may concern how far in advance you need to inform your host that you will be missing a meal or away for the weekend; suitable times for coming home in the evening and noiseguidelines; and so on.
 We trust that our volunteers will respect these rules.